'True belonging doesn't require you to change who you are; it requires you to be who you are'.

 Originally, the Airdrie CultureFest Planning Committee was formed out of a partnership with the City of Airdrie with the intention to host a multicultural festival for all Airdrie residents to engage in and enjoy.
 The purpose was multilayered, and aligned to the Canadian Multiculturalism Act which primarily seeks to recognize and preserve the multicultural heritage of all Canadians.

-During the City's 2024 restructuring, certain festivals were released from the their responsibility and were made available for the community to take them on on their own stead.
+During the City's 2024 restructuring, certain festivals were released from the their responsibility and were made available for the community to continue them on their own stead.
 Following the resounding success of the event, the community partners of the planning committee decided to form a non-profit - The Airdrie CultureFest Society - in order to qualify for (Federal, Provincial, and Municipal) grants and funding and keep the event alive.

 We are grateful to the City for bringing our members together as well as helping us build capacity and skills to get CultureFest off the ground.
 Thank you, City of Airdrie!